Lechmere: Decline and liquidation

-Closure

 On August 1, 1997, Montgomery Ward announced that all Lechmere stores were to be closed as part of their bankruptcy reorganization.
 At the time of the chain's closing, 27 stores remained open, including 20 in New England, 12 of which were in Massachusetts.
 All six "Home Image by Lechmere" stores were also closed at that time.
 November 7, 1997, was the last day of business for all locations.